 LCJ has supported and partnered with the U.S. Chamber Institute for Legal Reform, a leader on this issue, to ensure that the federal rules require that TPLF be transparent.
 Please take a look at this letter signed jointly with ILR urging the Civil Rules Advisory to require disclosure of TPLF at the onset of litigation for more details.

-The Advisory Committee on Civil Rules voted on November 7, 2017, to form a subcommittee to examine the need for disclosure of third-party litigation funding TPLF agreements.
+In November of 2017, the Advisory Committee on Civil Rules voted to form a subcommittee to examine the need for disclosure of TPLF agreements.
 The Committee’s decision is an important step forward.
 This was the third time the Committee considered a TPLF disclosure requirement proposal, and on both previous occasions the Committee tabled the proposal.
 It is important that the new subcommittee will gather information about TPLF in conjunction with its effort to understand the ways in which amendments to the FRCP could provide the same protections to parties to MDL cases that the FRCP provide in all other cases.
-TPLF is prevalent in MDL cases, and many MDL judges understand the importance of understanding and disclosing such agreements.
-Although TPLF is also present in many other types of cases, and the Committee expressly contemplates gathering information about TPLF outside MDL cases as well, its effects are particularly evident in MDL cases.

 For more information about this topic, please click below: